arasu-rrk/jekyll-now/en-us/dashboard-platform/system-requirements.md

 The following minimum software requirements are necessary in a data server (can be local or remote) for respective server connection types:

+* `Microsoft SQL Server` - Microsoft SQL Server 2012+
-* Microsoft SQL Server - Microsoft SQL Server 2012+
+* `Microsoft SQL Server Analysis Services` - Microsoft SQL Server 2012+
+* `PostgreSQL` – PostgreSQL Server 9.x+
-* Spark SQL - [Syncfusion Big Data Cluster Manager](https://www.syncfusion.com/downloads/bigdata) (Spark Server should be started through Service Manager after installation.
+* `Spark SQL` - [Syncfusion Big Data Cluster Manager](https://www.syncfusion.com/downloads/bigdata) (Spark Server should be started through Service Manager after installation.
 It will be running on port 10001 by default.)
+* `Hive` - [Syncfusion Big Data Cluster Manager](https://www.syncfusion.com/downloads/bigdata) (Hive Server should be started through Service Manager after installation.
+It will be running on port 10000 by default.)
+* `SQL through ODBC Connection` - SQL Native Client or SQL Server Native Client 10.0 ( Any one of the these drivers need to be installed and database need to be setup as discussed [here](/dashboard-platform/dashboard-designer/connecting-to-data/connecting-to-data#setting-up-an-odbc-enabled-sql-server-database)).
+* `MSSQL through ODBC Connection` -  MySQL ODBC 5.3 Unicode Driver (The driver need to be installed and database need to be setup as discussed [here](/dashboard-platform/dashboard-designer/connecting-to-data/connecting-to-data#setting-up-an-odbc-enabled-mysql-database)).
+* `ODBC Connection through ORACLE` - Microsoft ODBC for Oracle or  Oracle in OraClient 11g_home1 (Any one of the these drivers need to be installed and database need to be setup as discussed [here](/dashboard-platform/dashboard-designer/connecting-to-data/connecting-to-data#setting-up-an-odbc-enabled-oracle-database)).

-## Syncfusion Dashboard Data Agent
+## Dashboard Data Agent

 ### Hardware Requirements